MoonZoon/MoonZoon/docs/frontend.md

 ## SEO

 - When the request comes from a robot (e.g. _Googlebot_), then MoonZoon renders elements to a HTML string and sends it back to the robot.
 (It's basically a limited _Server-Side Rendering_ / [_Dynamic Rendering_](https://developers.google.com/search/docs/advanced/javascript/dynamic-rendering).)
-[Not implemented yet]
+[Not implemented yet, waiting for https://servo.org/]

 - You can configure the default page title, _The Open Graph Metadata_ and other things in the Moon app.
     ```rust